maximilian-sprengholz/a-long-view/README.md

     appendix.md -H dep/lightbox.js -s -o appendix.html
 ```

-Note that the version is not updated in either of these ways, as it is determined by git via a pipeline job and not available locally.
+Note that the version is not updated in either of these ways, as it was set by a `git tag` via a pipeline job that is not available locally.
 The date is set to the current date when using the `Makefile`.

 ## License